 6. Be sure the terms are final

 If you finance through a dealer, always make sure the terms are final before you sign.
-If you don’t, you may face higher monthly payments or an increased down payment in the future.
+If you don’t, you may face higher monthly payments.

 7. Avoid subprime lenders

 Subprime lenders can seem like a sure bet to anyone wondering how to get a car loan with bad credit.
-These lenders usually cater to customers with lower credit scores and can make the car buying process seem easy and stress-free — at first.
+These lenders usually cater to customers with lower credit scores and can make the car buying process seem easy and stress free — at first.
+But subprime car loans can come with sky-high interest rates and can mean paying thousands of dollars extra in interest over the life of the loan.

 8. Shop loan terms, not monthly payments

-When you’re shopping, look for the most favorable terms — usually the lowest APR over the shortest period of time.
-That way, you’ll have more manageable monthly payments with reasonable interest rates.
+When you’re shopping, look for the most favorable terms — usually the lowest APR over the shortest period.
+That way, you will have more manageable monthly payments with reasonable interest rates.
 If you’re unable to find a low APR, you may want to consider shopping for a different vehicle.

 9. Bring a friend with you — and consider a co-signer